Dirty Hungarian Phrasebook: Location

 The 1970 version is partly filmed in London in Dunraven Road.
 The tobacconist exterior location is 107 Thorpebank Road (on the corner of Dunraven Road).
 This was renovated back into a private residence in 1996.
 This corner is also used for The Ministry of Silly Walks sketch.

 In other Python works

 In the same episode, the Hungarian character appears briefly in the "Spam" sketch.

 The sketch also appears in the film And Now for Something Completely Different.
-In this version, another Hungarian tells someone on the street, "Please fondle my buttocks," a mistranslation of "Please direct me to the railway station."
-The listener then gives the Hungarian directions in English with the Hungarian following his directions in a Gilliam animation.
+In this version, another Hungarian (Jones) tells someone on the street (Chapman), "Please fondle my buttocks", a mistranslation of "Please direct me to the railway station."
+The listener then gives the Hungarian directions in English with the Hungarian following his directions in a Terry Gilliam animation.

-Other appearances

-The phrase "My hovercraft is full of eels" is often used by linguists as an example sentence to translate into a number of different natural languages or constructed languages.